An examination of the progress and impact of pension auto-enrolment in the workplace

 - Ending the ‘contracting out’ of pensions.

-Our survey of employee attitudes to pay and pensions finds many employees are unsure about the new state pension in terms of what they can expect to receive and when.
-This is important as the state pension is expected to play a role in their decision to retire from paid employment.
-If they defer their retirement, this will have implications for how employers manage, develop and reward their workforce.
+Our survey of employee attitudes to pay and pensions finds many employees unsure about the new state pension in terms of what they can expect to receive and when.
+This is important as the state pension is plays a role in their decisions to retire from paid employment.
+If they defer their retirement, this will have implications for how employers recruit, manage, develop, and reward their workforce.

 Organisations planning to review their existing pension arrangements should ask themselves the following questions.